The Liverpool Mechanics' Institute and School of Arts

-The Institute was first known as the Liverpool Mechanics' School of Arts.
+Our main building was first known as the Liverpool Mechanics' Institute.
 It was founded in 1825, but occupied other premises while the money was found to build a dedicated building.
-In 1832, the name was shortened to the Liverpool Mechanics' Institution.
+In 1832, the name was shortened to the Liverpool Mechanics' Institute.
 Its primary purpose was to provide educational opportunities, mainly through evening classes for working men.
 Lectures were also provided covering topics ranging from Arctic exploration to Shakespeare and philosophy.
 Luminaries like Charles Dickens and Ralph Waldo Emerson delivered talks and readings.

-In the 1880s, a new building next to the principal building on Mount Street was opened to house the School of Art.
+In the 1880s, a new building next to the building on Mount Street was opened to house the expanded School of Art.

 In 1905, Liverpool City Council took over the management of the secondary school in the Mount Street building.
 From then until its closure in 1985, the school was formally known as The Liverpool Institute High School for Boys.